 I remembered who I am—and who I’m choosing to be.

-How I Found My Core Values and No Longer a People Pleaser
+How I Found My Core Values and Stopped People Pleasing

 A few weeks ago, I shared something big: my 9 Extreme Goals in my 50s.